-Enter a name and email address and press the Generate button.
+Enter a name (first and last) and (valid) email address and press the Generate button.
 This will populate the Site Code field.
 Copy the site code and send it to your contact at Drastic, along with a note about which product you'd like a license for.